Updated: Feb 4, 2020

-Offer price: It’s the price you pay while investing in a mutual fund scheme.
+Offer price is the price you pay while investing in a mutual fund scheme.
 It’s also known as the sale price.
 It may include a sales load.

-Repurchase price: It’s the price at which the mutual fund repurchases the units.
+Repurchase price is the price at which the mutual fund repurchases the units.
 The price may include a back-end load.
 It’s also known as the bid price.

-Redemption price: It’s the price at which open-ended mutual funds repurchase the units and close-ended funds redeem units on maturity.
+Redemption price is the price at which open-ended mutual funds repurchase the units and close-ended funds redeem units on maturity.
 Such prices are related to the NAV.

-Front-end/sales load: It’s the charge collected by the scheme at the time of selling the units.
-Schemes that don’t charge any entry load are called “no load” schemes.
+Front-end/sales load is the charge collected by the scheme at the time of selling the units.
+Schemes that don’t charge any entry load are called no load schemes.

-Back-end/repurchase load: It’s the charge collected by the scheme when it repurchases/buys back the units from the unit holders.
+Back-end/repurchase load is the charge collected by the scheme when it repurchases/buys back the units from the unit holders.

 Why invest in mutual funds?